 Description: Replaces the \${PROGRAM} part of the message with the parameter string.
 For example, to mark every message coming from the kernel, include the program-override("kernel") option in the source containing /proc/kmsg.
-NOTE: This option replaces the deprecated log-prefix() option.

-Description: This option controls the SO_BROADCAST socket option required to make syslog-ng send messages to a broadcast address.
+Description: This option controls the SO\BROADCAST socket option required to make syslog-ng send messages to a broadcast address.
 For details, see the socket(7) manual page.